 Strictly speaking, a "phobia" is an extreme or irrational fear of or aversion to something.
 So to ask if someone is (in this case Vought statement) Islamophobic implies that he has an irrational fear of Islam or Muslims.
 Thus accusing someone of "Islamophobia" is really to imply they have a mental illness, not a policial or religious belief with which one disagrees.
 So, Vought really could have turned the tables on Sanders by asking, "Senator, can you please tell me what you mean by Islamophobic?" or alternatively, "Senator, can you please tell me what you believe is Islamophobic about that statement?"
 Either of these questions would have either exposed the faulty thinking or (more likely) the name-calling that Sanders was engaged in.
 But more importantly, it would have forced Sanders to clarify his terms and the use of Islamophobic.
 I can only wonder what he really means by this.

 Second, Vought made the mistake of not putting Jesus in the hot seat.
 This would have clarified who was actually making the claims about Christian teachings.
-What I mean here is, when someone challenges or finds fault with a teaching of Christianity, we as Christians shouldn’t try and defend our own thoughts or beliefs of said teaching or doctrine.
+What I mean here is, when someone challenges or finds fault with a teaching of Christianity, we as Christians shouldn't try and defend our own thoughts or beliefs of said teaching or doctrine.
 Instead, we should simply point out that Jesus was the one who taught that particular thing.
-Vought could have responded to Sanders’ questioning of his statement by saying, “Senator, this view is not actually my own.
+Vought could have responded to Sanders' questioning of his statement by saying, "Senator, this view is not actually my own.
 Instead, I am simply stating what Jesus of Nazareth himself clearly taught: that all of us are condemned to be eternally separated from God when we die unless we put our trust in the saving work of Jesus through his death on the cross.
 This is clearly taught in the New Testament.
-This isn’t my view, but is actually the view of the Jesus, who claimed to be God.”
+This isn't my view, but is actually the view of Jesus of Nazareth."
+(And by the way, Jesus claimed to be God.)